 Luther "forinterprets" the Bible.
 It was called that way in the German language back then and maybe it was different in English, too.
 It is a scene that took place at Wartburg Castle close to Eisenach, Germany, where Luther hided as Junker Jörg.
 Here he is said to have thrown his inkwell at the devil.

 The certainly best known portrait of Dr. Martin Luther.
-Therefore, it may be on the cover of our Luther calendar and at the same time it is the August page.
+Therefore, it may be on the cover of our Luther Calendar and at the same time it is the August page.
 Perhaps it was painted by Lucas Cranach the Elder.
 In any case, it comes from his atelier.
-This calendar is also available in 2023 in three sizes.
+This calendar is also available in 2023 + 2024 in three sizes.

 Luther's wedding as a wood engraving is our September sheet in the Luther Calendar 2023.
 On June 13, 1525, the Eisleben native married Katharina von Bora.
-The Luther City of Wittenberg celebrates the occasion every year.
-100 performers, 2,000 wedding guests, 90,000 visitors: People in the town of 45,000 residents are particularly proud of this.
+The Luther City of Wittenberg celebrates this occasion every year.
+100 performers, 2,000 wedding guests, 90,000 visitors: The city of 45,000 inhabitants is particularly proud of this.

 Rarely is a prominent personality born in the same house and then died exactly there over 60 years later.
 That happened in Eisleben, Germany.
 It is the fourth photo of a Luther monument in the Luther Calendar 2023 and became the October motif.